biicode/docs/arduino/examples/monitor_led.rst

 Arduino Monitor-Led
 =====================

-This example shows you how to run biicode's Arduino monitor interface and turn ON/OFF one LED easily.
+This example shows you how to run biicode's Arduino Serial Monitor Interface and turn ON/OFF one LED easily.
 If you don't know how to start using Arduino with biicode, check out our :ref:`Arduino Getting Started <arduino_getting_started>`.

 C++ code
 ----------